joelkoz/NodeMDA/plugin-dev/koa-react/README.md

 Modeling Conventions
 --------------------

-Code generation by NodeMDA is currently based on three key UML artifacts: Classes, Datatypes, and Stereotypes.
+Code generation by NodeMDA for this Koa React plugin is currently based on four key UML artifacts: Classes, Datatypes, Stereotypes, and Actors.
 The general strategy for creating your model is as follows:

 1. Create one or more Class diagrams.